Patient acquisition and healthcare marketing aren’t priorities for many dental clinics.

 Effective patient acquisition encourages existing patients to refer your clinic while making it easier for potential patients to find you through a Google search or on social media – and it doesn’t need to be intimidating.

+If you’ve ever looked into how to get more patients in a dental office you work at, you’re looking for patient acquisition strategies.
 Patient acquisition marketing is defined by the brand strategy and tactics that drive the promotion of your healthcare clinic, including patient referrals, online reviews, SEO and search engine marketing, and social media content.

 4 key pillars of healthcare marketing for dentists